-As discussed in Chapter 5, Environmental Justice, of the Draft EIR/EIS, the determination of whether an alternative would have a disproportionately high and adverse effect on minority populations and low-income populations is made considering the effects along the entire Project Section.
-As shown in Draft EIR/EIS Figures 5-5 and 5-11 and discussed in Chapter 5, the Millbrae Station resource study area is 14.4 percent low-income and 56.1 percent minority, relative to the reference community, which is 23.9 percent low-income and 62.6 percent minority.
+As discussed in Chapter 5, Environmental Justice, the determination of whether an alternative would have a disproportionately high and adverse effect on minority populations and low-income populations is made considering the effects along the entire Project Section.
+As shown in Figures 5-5 and 5-11 and discussed in Chapter 5, the Millbrae Station resource study area is 14.4 percent low-income and 56.1 percent minority, relative to the reference community, which is 23.9 percent low-income and 62.6 percent minority.
 Accordingly, the Millbrae Station area does not have environmental justice communities and thus neither the Millbrae Station Design nor the RSP Design Variant would cause or contribute to any disproportionately high or adverse effect on minority populations or low-income populations.